Myrna (Yoga Nuvo Flow)

 YogaNuvo was born when she became aware of a need for affordable, alternative and gentle physical fitness options in the community.
 Having taken classes in belly dance, Pilates, tai chi and hula hooping (believe it), she began to fuse these disciplines into her yoga classes and formed YogaNuvo with its signature flow.

 Kate flirted with yoga for a dozen years, but didn’t believe it had any benefits beyond physical exercise until committing to regular practice in 2007.
-After three weeks, the mental and spiritual benefits of a quieter mind and a more open heart began to reveal themselves, inviting her to explore why yoga works so much better than antidepressants to help you trust that everything’s as it should be.
+After three weeks, the mental and spiritual benefits of a quieter mind and a more open heart began to reveal themselves, inviting her to explore why yoga works so much better than antidepressants.
 As a registered nurse and a perpetual student of yoga, Kate loves finding ways that the two disciplines connect and complement each other.
 She completed her foundational teacher training with Corina Benner, Victoria Ladd and Julie Pogashevsky at Wake Up Yoga in May 2010, and Yin teacher training with Daniel Shankin at Jai! in May 2011, both in Philadelphia.

 Moni Wesner started her yogic journey in 1996 at Omega with a weeklong course on Mindfulness Meditation with Jon Kabat-Zinn and Saki Santorelli.
 This led to a daily practice of meditation and gentle Hatha Yoga.
 At age 60 she wanted to find a way to become a healthy and happy old woman.
 In the following years she studied more Hatha Yoga and Ashtanga Yoga with nationally known teachers at Omega each summer.